nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/02-jpa-relations/exercises/06-patch.md

 Usually when doing `PATCH` requests, it should be possible to update multiple fields at once.
 This can be achieved by creating a more comprehensive DTO that includes all the fields that can be updated.
 For example, you could create an `OrderUpdateDto` that includes fields for `orderDate`, `status`, and `orderLines`.
 The service method would then check which fields are present in the DTO and update only those fields in the existing order.

-This is left as an optional exercise for you to implement if you wish.
+This is left as an optional exercise for you to implement.